1kevgriff/kevgriffin.v4/blog/2020-12-09 SignalR ConnectionIds.md

 ---
-title: Quick Tips for Handling SignalR Connections and ConnectionIds
+title: Managing SignalR ConnectionIds (or why you shouldn't)
 date: 2020-12-09 00:00:00
 permalink: signalr-connection-ids
 categories:
   - .NET
   - ASP.NET
-summary: ""
+summary: "For C# Advent 2020, I want to talk about SignalR ConnectionIds and the biggest mistake I see people making when trying to manage them theirselves."
-excerpt: ""
+excerpt: "One of the commons issues I see when reading questions on StackOverflow or Reddit is that many SignalR users do not know how to effectively manage connections their hubs.
+Or worse, they make mistakes that'll cause performance problems in the long run."
 ---

 > This is my entry for [C# Advent 2020](https://www.csadvent.christmas/)!
 Thank you to [Matthew Groves](https://twitter.com/mgroves) for inviting me to participate.

 Over the past couple weeks, I've been actively working on a new course to teach ASP.NET Core developers how to effectively use SignalR within their applications.

-One of the commons issues I see when reading questions on StackOverflow or Reddit is that many SignalR users do not know how to effectively manage connections to their hubs.
+One of the commons issues I see when reading questions on StackOverflow or Reddit is that many SignalR users do not know how to effectively manage connections their hubs.
 Or worse, they make mistakes that'll cause performance problems in the long run.

 ## Overview: Connections